earthly/codespaces-example/README.md

 - [Codespaces Deep Dive](https://docs.github.com/en/codespaces/getting-started/deep-dive)
 - [Secrets for Codespaces](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/configuring-dev-containers/specifying-recommended-secrets-for-a-repository)

+## Setup

-## Basic Setup
+### Basic Setup

 The basic setup for Earthly in Codespaces uses Docker for running Earthly.

 1. Add the .devcontainer folder and contents to the root of your repo
-1. Update the example devcontainer.json and Dockerfile to include any other features or settings you require
+1. Update the example devcontainer.json and include any other features or settings you require
 1. Update the example Earthfile as required by your project
 1. Run `Rebuild Container` on your codespace to have it rebuild your devcontainer with the updated configuration
 1. Test the installation by running `earthly github.com/earthly/hello-world+hello`
 1. Your Earthly commands will now run on docker in Codespaces!

 _Note_: It is recommended to login to the docker registry to avoid any rate limiting issues.
+Follow the guide linked in the devcontainer.json for how to setup your secrets in your codespace.

-## Setup with Satellites (Recommended)
+### Setup with Satellites (Recommended)

 With Satellites you can run Earthly in your devcontainer without needing to install docker or podman!
 This can allow you to have a more simplified setup as well as faster Earthly build times!